paulproteus/operations/Roles/operational-chapters-policies.md

+# Operational Chapters: Policies

-Operational Chapters are groups that hold workshops on a regular basis and want to operate as a legal part of the Bridge Foundry non profit organization.
-This document outlines the support Bridge Foundry agrees to provide to operational chapters, and what the chapter leader agrees to do in return.
+Operational Chapters are groups that hold workshops on a regular basis and want to operate as a legal part of the Bridge Foundry nonprofit organization.
+This page outlines the support Bridge Foundry agrees to provide to operational chapters, and what the chapter leader agrees to do in return.

 ## Term of Leadership
 When Operational Chapters form, their leader(s) commit to a one year term, with the understanding that you can renew as many times as you’d like.
 Bridge Foundry will check in with you at the end of the yearlong period to confirm who will be the leader(s) for the next year, and complete an agreement with any new leader(s).